etirouthier/keras_dna/docs/sparse.md

 ## Seq2Seq model

-To train a seq2seq model to precisely predict the position of an annotation whitin a window, one can set the keyword `seq2seq` to true.
+To train a seq2seq model to precisely predict the position of a genomical function occurence whitin a DNA sequence, one can set the keyword `seq2seq` to true.

 ```python
 from keras_dna import Generator